By the end of this chapter, you will be able to:

 There are many ways in which students and community psychologists can get involved with public policy.
 Below are some practical suggestions:

 Choosing an issue to advocate for.
 There are many social issues that require advocacy and many social issues with which we may be interested in getting involved.
 Before getting involved in public policy work on a particular issue, it is important to examine which issues are most aligned with your interests, skills, and access to resources like time, funds, materials, or energy.
-One way that you can examine your competencies related to an issue is through the Advocacy Self-Assessment (Jason, Beasley, & Hunter, 2015).
+One way that you can examine your competencies related to an issue is through the Advocacy Self-Assessment (Jason et al., 2015).

 To complete the self-assessment in this activity box, first consider several social issues with which you are interested in engaging in advocacy work.
 Once you have selected the social issues, complete the self-assessment questions for each social issue.
 Then, total up your scores for each issue to determine which received the high score.
 This will help you determine what you are most passionate about.